Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

 ### Questions

-- Each category has 5 Entertainment sujects, on which the user chooses one.
+- Each category has 5 Entertainment subjects, on which the user chooses one.
 - The user has a choice of Movies, Music, Sport or Television.
 - Each Entertainment subject, there are 5 questions to answer.
 - All the questions are multiple choice.